Two charged in seizure of heroin and meth in Scranton

 That brought the cops back to Sanderson Avenue.
 Vargas de Mendez gave them consent to search a second time.

-In an upstairs bedroom, they found 10 bags of heroin tied together with a rubber band — known as a "bundle" — and three grams of meth in a pack of Newport cigarettes.
+In an upstairs bedroom, they found 10 bags of heroin tied together with a rubber band — known as a "bundle" — and 3 grams of meth in a pack of Newport cigarettes.

 Correa is charged with several drug charges and a felony count of illegally possessing a firearm.
 Vargas de Mendez also faces drug charges.